exercism/go/exercises/run-length-encoding/README.md

 data to be encoded will never contain any numbers and numbers inside data to be decoded always represent the count for the following character.

+## Coding the solution

+Look for a stub file having the name run_length_encoding.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.